Welcome login | signup

 • all investment will now come from the public savings rate, as explained here, since we are no longer paying owners for investing their private savings

-• and workers are paid based on how hard they work, instead of based on how scarce they are, which means differences in income between workers is limited to only what is necessary to get them to work hard jobs and to give their max effort in performance based jobs.
+• and workers are paid based on how hard they work, instead of capitalism's system of based on how scarce they are, which means differences in income between workers is limited to only what is necessary to get them to work hard jobs and to give their max effort in performance based jobs.

 In short, all income is paid to workers, since they do all the work, and they are paid based on how hard they work, which is the only fair economic system.